NexusNeeraj/React-movie-app/README.md

 ## Overview

-The React Movie App is a web application designed to showcase a collection of movies retrieved from a Firebase Realtime Database server.
+The React Movie App is a web application designed to showcase a collection of movies retrieved from a Firebase real-time database server.
 Users can explore the list of movies, view details, and even contribute to the database by adding new movie entries.

 ## Features